Stochastic Sandpile Model: exact sampling and complete graph: Definitions and main results

 \subsection{A new point of view on half-topplings}

 We now introduce a different notation for the half-toppling dynamics defined in Section \ref{sec-half-topp}.
 The idea is the following.
 On the one hand, when we half-topple a site~$x$ such that~$\eta(x)=2$ and~$h(x)$ is even, then after the half-toppling we will have~$\eta(x)=1$ and~$h(x)$ odd, which means that this site remains unstable and we will have to half-topple it again in the future.
 If, on the other hand, $\eta(x)=2$ and~$h(x)$ is odd, then one half-toppling is sufficient to make~$x$ stable.
-For this reason, even though in SSM particles can only be of one type, we can view each particle as either ‘sleeping’ or ‘active’, depending on how many half-topplings it takes to stabilise the site where it is located.
-We therefore choose to represent a configuration~$(\eta,h)$ by a vector~$w: V \to \{\mathfrak{s}+n: n \in \N\} \cup \N$, with~$n<n+\mathfrak{s}<n+1$ for every~$n \in \N$, that gives the number of active and sleeping particles at each site~$x \in V$ as follows.
+For this reason, even though in SSM particles can only be of one type, we can view $x$ as containing two ‘active’ particles in the first case but as containing one ‘active’ and one ‘sleeping’ particle in the second.
+We therefore choose to represent a configuration~$(\eta,h)$ by a vector~$w: V \to \{\mathfrak{s}+n: n \in \mathbb{N}\} \cup \mathbb{N}$, with~$n<n+\mathfrak{s}<n+1$ for every~$n \in \mathbb{N}$, that gives the number of active and sleeping particles at each site~$x \in V$ as follows.
 Assume that~$(\eta,h)$ is such that for every~$x \in V$, if~$\eta(x)=0$ then~$h(x)$ is even (otherwise the couple~$(\eta,h)$ represents a configuration which is impossible to reach with legal half-topplings).
 If~$\eta(x)=0$, we set~$w(x)=0$ (the site is empty).
-If~$\eta(x)=1$ and~$h(x)$ is odd, we set~$w(x)=1$, which means that there is one active particles on the site~$x$.
+If~$\eta(x)=1$ and~$h(x)$ is odd, we set~$w(x)=1$, which means that there is one active particle on the site~$x$.
 When~$\eta(x)=1$ and~$h(x)$ is even, we set~$w(x)=\mathfrak{s}$, meaning that there is a sleeping particle on the site~$x$.
 More generally, if~$\eta(x)\geq 1$ and~$\eta(x) \equiv h(x) \pmod{2}$, we set~$w(x)=\eta(x)$, which means that there are~$\eta(x)$ active particles on the site~$x$; otherwise, if~$\eta(x)\geq 1$ and~$\eta(x) \not \equiv h(x) \pmod{2}$, we set~$w(x)=\eta(x)-1+\mathfrak{s}$ which means there are~$\eta(x)-1$ active particles and one sleeping particle on the site~$x$.
 With this notation, a site is unstable when it contains at least one active particle, i.e., when~$w(x)\geq 1$.
 When we half-topple an unstable site~$x$, it means that~$w(x)\geq 1$ and an active particle jumps from~$x$ to a neighbour~$y$, where it falls asleep instantaneously, and as soon as a particle arrives at a site that had one sleeping particle (with maybe also active particles), both particles become active immediately.
 Thus, with this notation the half-toppling operator~$I_{xy}$ would act on the configuration~$w$ as follows:

 with the convention that~$(n+\mathfrak{s})-1=n-1+\mathfrak{s}$, for every~$n\geq 1$, and~$(n+\mathfrak{s})+\mathfrak{s}=n+2$, for every~$n\geq 0$.

 Note that, with this new notation, the initial configuration in Theorem \ref{thmstationarydist} can be seen as each particle being active with probability~$1/2$, and sleeping with probability~$1/2$.